Four Strategic Positions¶

 - 12 Months: 30-50% automation of security checks, measurable reduction in manual security work

-See Niche Players Implementation Guide
+See Craft Implementation Guide

-Challengers: Complex Operations + Lower Readiness¶
+Mass: Large reach + Lower Readiness¶

 Your Security Approach: Pragmatic security within constraints while enabling gradual modernization.
-Accept that full transformation takes 3-5 years—don't promise 12-month miracles.
+Accept that full transformation takes 3-5 years.
+Don't promise 12-month miracles.

 Key Investment Priorities:

-- Pragmatic Supply Chain Controls: Risk-based approach given limitations—focus on critical paths and crown jewels
+- Pragmatic Supply Chain Controls: Risk-based approach given limitations; focus on critical paths and crown jewels

 - Hybrid Security Architecture: Solutions that work across legacy and modern systems without requiring full modernization